sujapoo/TeachPortal/README.md

 •	Explore and test the API endpoints through the Swagger interface.

 Design Patterns Used
-1. Repository Pattern
-o	AppDbContext abstracts database access for better maintainability and testing. o	Facilitates clean and modular data entity management.
-2. Service Layer Pattern
+1.Service Layer Pattern
 o	Business logic is implemented in service layers (AuthService, TeacherService, StudentService), keeping the controller layer focused on HTTP request handling.
-3. JWT Authentication
+2. JWT Authentication
 o	Secures the API with JSON Web Tokens.
 Tokens are generated on login and used for authenticating subsequent requests.
-4. Factory Method
+3. Factory Method
 o	Used for validating input data in the SignupForm on the frontend.
-5. DTO (Data Transfer Object)
+4. DTO (Data Transfer Object)
 o	Ensures data consistency between layers (e.g., LoginRequest, Teacher, Student).
 Assumptions and Enhancements
 Assumptions
 •	On-premises setup with optional cloud integrations.
 •	SQL Server is installed and configured.
 •	JWT tokens are securely stored in the client-side storage (e.g., localStorage).

 Planned Enhancements
 1. Database Connection Security o	Implement SSL/TLS encryption for secure communication.